 A.

-The Court has not decided in favor of the Plaintiffs or the City.
+The Court did not decide the case in favor of the Plaintiffs or the City.
 Instead, the Plaintiffs and the City agreed to a settlement.
 This way, they avoid the cost, burden, and uncertainty of a trial, and the citizens affected by the WPD’s Gang List/Database can get benefits through changes in WPD policy.
 The Plaintiffs and their attorneys think the proposed Settlement is best for all Class Members.

 5. How do I know if I am part of the settlement?